blake-molyneux/tempylate/README.rst

     - Bullet each reason
     - Bullets must be <72 characters

-    (Optional) Precisely explain what was done in this commit in more depth \
+    (Optional) Precisely explain what was done in this commit in more \
-    than the summery line.
-Paragraphs need to be wrapped at 72 characters.
+    depth than the summery line.
+Paragraphs need to be wrapped at 72  \
+    characters.

     (Optional) Put here additional links and/or co-authors.

-Heavily based on the commit format created by `Jacob (dev.to)`_.
+Heavily based on the commit format specified by `Jacob (dev.to)`_.

 References
 ----------
 This resource was created by in order to expedite and unify python project production.
-All references are included throughout this document.
+All references are included at the end of this document.

 Blake Molyneux, 2020